Skip to Content

 Ninja Foodi Katsu Chicken

-If you wanted to make air fryer chicken katsu with homemade katsu sauce you could.
-Follow this recipe if you don’t want to buy it bottled online or at the store.
-I don’t find there to be a huge difference so I skip that step.
+If you wanted to make air fried chicken katsu with homemade katsu sauce you could if you follow this recipe link here.
+I just buy it bottled online or at the store because I don’t find there to be a huge difference so I skip that step.
 It’s a mixture of a few different things like soy sauce, molasses and even some peanut butter!

-I’m telling you, air fried chicken is the bomb!
+I’m telling you, how to cook chicken in an air fryer is the bomb because of the terrific texture you get!
 We have made so many different things with this bird I tell you.
 There is not one part we haven’t cooked breaded or with no breading we haven’t loved.

 You can read the detailed directions, ingredients, and print recipe below too.
 Of course we love “seeing you” so if you don’t have a book to keep these in just come back time and time again!! 😉 If this becomes one of your favorite meals use other cutlets the same way.
 Timing may vary slightly but beef and pork work fantastic as well.